share

 According to Forbes, there is a global shortage of data experts and engineers.
 In addition, involved experts should hold specific certifications.
 For example, HL7 integration specialists need to hold the corresponding certification.

-Let's check the average salaries and shortage rate of the specialists that may be involved in the implementation of interoperability standards in healthcare.
+Let's check the average salaries and shortage rate of the specialists that may be involved in the implementation of integration standards in healthcare.

 The shortage rate indicates the global deficit of IT professionals specified in the report